rajkumarkishore/base-project/README.md

 Closed on: 19-05-2018

-# SringData JPA configuration branch
+# Sring Data JPA configuration branch
 Started on:  19-05-2018

 Closed on: